Frequently Asked Questions

 I accepted a correction and something looks wrong.
 Can I undo it?

-Can I edit the text directly in Stet?
+Can I edit text directly in Stet?

 Export